finn-no/tech.finn.no/_posts/2015-06-26-browser-statistics-june-2015.md

 [<img class="center-block" alt="Application graph" src="/images/2015-06-16-browser-statistics-june-2015/Visits pr application percent.png"/>](/images/2015-06-16-browser-statistics-june-2015/Visits pr application percent.png)

-## Browser vendors
+## Browsers

-First of all, let's take a look at the numbers of the browser vendors.
+First of all, let's take a look at the numbers of the *browser vendors*.
 The ranking is clear, Apple is the biggest, ahead of Google, Microsoft and Mozilla - and Opera is still in the top 5, representing more than an amazing 0.2% of our visits.

 [<img class="center-block" alt="All providers" src="/images/2015-06-16-browser-statistics-june-2015/browser-types.jpg"/>](/images/2015-06-16-browser-statistics-june-2015/browser-types.jpg)

-## Desktop browsers

 Do you remember the "browser wars"?
 When IE 6.0 ruled the web?
-In case you wondered which browser is the biggest on the "desktop" - defined as a browser running on a Microsoft Windows operating system - here is the ranking:
+In case you wondered which browser is the biggest on the "desktop" - defined as a browser running on a *Microsoft Windows* operating system - here is the ranking:

 [<img class="center-block" alt="Browsers, Windows" src="/images/2015-06-16-browser-statistics-june-2015/browsers-windows.jpg"/>](/images/2015-06-16-browser-statistics-june-2015/browsers-windows.jpg)

-## Browsers
 It's 2015, and IE 6.0 is not on the list.
 And we have more than three flavours of browsers that should work well on a modern site.

-The complete browser statistics, across all applications are as follows:
+The *complete browser statistics*, across all applications are as follows:

 <a href="/images/2015-06-16-browser-statistics-june-2015/browsers-all.jpg"><img class="center-block" alt="All browsers" src="/images/2015-06-16-browser-statistics-june-2015/browsers-all.jpg"/></a>